belgattitude/nextjs-monorepo-example/README.md

 ## Howtos

-### Enable monorepo support
+### Enable workspace support

-Modern packages managers yarn, pnpm, npm v7 the first step is to define the paths to where your apps and packages will when looking for the apps and packages that will be consideredthe workspace configuration must be set in the root [package.json](./package.json) in a section called `workspaces`.
+Already set in this example, but check you root package.json and add directories that holds you packages and apps in the `workspaces` section=,

 <details>
 <summary>example</summary>